cooper/ferret/doc/Functions.md

 ## Function features

+These features apply to Functions and Events alike.

 ### Signatures

 A signature describes the arguments and returns of a function.
 When passing unnamed arguments to a function call, the signature is used in determining which names the arguments are associated with.

-This is the human-readable signature of the `checkID` function:
+This is the human-readable signature of the `checkID()` function:
 ```
-$name:Str ?$age:Num
+?$name:Str $age:Num -> $underage:Bool
 ```

 ### Return objects